Parti Québécois: Return to opposition

 Mid-late 2004 was difficult for Landry's leadership, which was being contested.
 A vote was held during the party's June 2005 convention to determine whether Landry continued to have the confidence of the party membership.
-Landry said he wanted at least 80% of approval and after gaining 76.2% approval on the confidence vote from party membership on 4 June 2005, Landry announced his intention to resign.
+Landry said he wanted at least 80% of approval.
+After gaining 76.2% approval on the confidence vote from party membership on 4 June 2005, Landry announced his intention to resign.

-Louise Harel had been chosen to replace him until a new leader, André Boisclair, was elected 15 November 2005, through the party's 2005 leadership election.
+Louise Harel had been chosen to replace him until a new leader, André Boisclair, was elected on 15 November 2005, through the party's 2005 leadership election.
 At the time of Boisclair's election, the PQ was as much as 20% ahead of the Liberals in opinion polls, suggesting that Boisclair would lead them to a landslide majority government in the next election.

 Progressives on the left wing of the PQ perceived a rightward move by the party towards neoliberalism under Bouchard, Landry and Boisclair.
 In 2006, a new left-wing party, Québec solidaire, was formed which included many activists who likely would formerly have been members or supporters of the PQ.
 Over subsequent elections, the QS attracted increasing support from left-wing sovereigntists disillusioned with the PQ.
 At the same time on the right, the ADQ and later the Coalition Avenir Québec attracted the votes of right-wing and soft sovereigntists who eventually become Quebec autonomists and Canadian federalists while retaining their Quebec nationalist identities.
 These political developments resulted in the PQ being squeezed from both sides.